Giving Back to the Community

 Project Warmth - Warming our Community with Quilts

 Project Warmth, an entity within the guild that arranges donations of quilts, is one of our most active and worthwhile endeavors.
 Originally created to give quilts to families or individuals whose homes had been lost or severely damaged by fire, Project Warmth has been expanded to include other needs and requests.
-Quilts are donated regularly to Rapid City Regional Hospital pediatrics, WAVI, Youth & Family Services, Black Hills Children's Home, Passages, Habitat for Humanity, Fort Meade, and fire victims.
+In 2021, 378 quilts were donated to the community.
+Quilts are donated regularly to Monument Health pediatrics, Fort Meade, Youth & Family Services, Black Hills Children's Home, Love Inc, Sleep in Heavenly Peace, Mommy's Closet, Passages, Working Against Violence Inc, Hospice House, and Habitat for Humanity.
 Special requests are considered.

 A raffle is held every year at the Christmas party with proceeds going to Project Warmth.
-In 2018, 28 items were donated to the raffle which raised $638.
+In 2021, the raffle raised $960.

 Quilt Display at the Cancer Care Institute

-The guild is happy to provide an ever-changing quilt display in the halls leading to the treatment rooms at Rapid City Regional Cancer Care Institute.
+The guild is happy to provide an ever-changing quilt display in the halls leading to the treatment rooms at Monument Health Cancer Care Institute.
 The committee solicits quilts from guild members and changes the display approximately every three months.
 Our hope is that these quilts will brighten a patient's day as he or she goes in for treatment.

 Silent Auction for Hospice of the Hills

 One of the charitable activities of the guild is the silent auction benefiting the Hospice of the Hills.
 The auction is at the quilt show for the weekend, and closes on Saturday afternoon an hour before the end of the show.
-In 2019, there were items donated by 25 people for the Hospice Auction. $2,073n was raised for Hospice House of the Black Hills, making a total of nearly $35,494 donated in the last 15 years.
+In 2021, $2,535 was raised for Hospice of the Hills, making a total of over $38,000 donated in the last 17 years.
 Quilted objects, from true miniatures to table runners, are made and donated throughout the year by quilt members.

 Boots for Troops